-According to his own words, Satoshi Nakamoto developed Bitcoin since 2007.
-He published the famous white paper on October 31st of 2018 to a cryptographer’s e-mail list.
-After this, a big wheel was set in motion.
+According to his own words, Satoshi Nakamoto started to develop Bitcoin in 2007.
+He published the famous white paper on October 31st of 2018 on a cryptographers’ e-mail list.
+After this, a monetary revolution was set in motion.

-The genesis block of Bitcoin’s blockchain was created on the 3rd of January 2009.
-This is widely accepted as the birthday of Bitcoin.
-The first transaction took place in the block number 170.
+The genesis block of the Bitcoin blockchain was mined on the 3rd of January 2009.
+This is widely accepted as Bitcoin’s birthday.
+The first transaction took place in block number 170.
 It was between Satoshi Nakamoto and the main developer Hal Finney.

-Information of Bitcoin started to really spread during 2010 and 2011.
-Many of the pioneers and long-time influencers in the crypto space got into Bitcoin back then.
-Satoshi Nakamoto left the project at the early stage himself and just left the project for others to develop.
-Most people agree that this was the most important decision he made, and it ensured the success of Bitcoin.
+Satoshi Nakamoto quit the project at an early stage himself and just left the project for others to develop.
+Most people agree that this was the most important decision he made.

 The crypto industry grows

 The first real-world transaction with Bitcoin was made in 2010.
 A programmer called Laszlo Hanyecz used 10,000 Bitcoins to purchase two pizzas from the local pizza place.
-This transaction has become so famous, there’s even a Pizza Day celebrating the event yearly.
+This transaction has become so famous, there’s even a Pizza Day celebrating the event each year.

 More and more services started to rise to the crypto space.
 But, the popularity of Bitcoin brought also more bad actors in.
 Many services and individuals got hacked during the early years and lots of money was lost.